GustavoHermogenes1/GustavoHermogenes1/README.md

 <h1 align="center">Hi There 👋, I'm Gustavo Hermógenes</h1>
 <h3 align="center">A passionate Data Science student from Brasil and this is my page.</h3>

+- 🔭 I’m currently working on Marketing Dashboard using Power BI

 - 🌱 I’m currently learning **Power BI, SQL and Python**

 - 📫 How to reach me **gustavo.hermogenes.03@gmail.com**